brunohensel/brunohensel.dev/content/posts/creating-anvil-like-annotation-for-hilt.md

 @GeneratesRootInput
 annotation class ContributesBinding(val component: KClass<*>, val boundType: KClass<*> = Any::class)
 ```
-[GeneratesRootInput](https://dagger.dev/api/latest/dagger/hilt/GeneratesRootInput.html) lets Hilt knows that it has to wait before creating the components.
+**Note:** [GeneratesRootInput](https://dagger.dev/api/latest/dagger/hilt/GeneratesRootInput.html) lets Hilt knows that it has to wait before creating the components.

-Now we move to create our processor.
-For that, we need to add a dependency on [KSP](https://kotlinlang.org/docs/ksp-overview.html) to generate code for us.
-In the link you can go to the `Quickstart` to get more familiar with it.
+Now we move onto creating our processor.
+For that, we need to add a dependency on [KSP](https://kotlinlang.org/docs/ksp-overview.html) that will generate code for us.
+In the link you can go to the `Quickstart` to get more familiar with it and go through the setup.

 To integrate into the Kotlin Symbol Processing - KSP, we need our class to implement the `SymbolProcessor`.

 ```kotlin
 class BindingProcessor(private val codeGenerator: CodeGenerator) : SymbolProcessor {

     override fun process(resolver: Resolver): List<KSAnnotated> {
         val symbols = resolver.getSymbolsWithAnnotation(Utils.CONTRIBUTES_BINDING.canonicalName)
         val invalid = symbols.filter { !it.validate() }.toList()